vonglan/realearn-sy-presets/README.md

 - Layer A is for Analog Synth
 - The upper row of buttons is for selecting the first 8 banks
 - In the lower row
-  - the last button is for selecting bank 9
   - the 4 first buttons are for functions in the selected bank
+  - Buttons 5 and 6 are reserved, for example for a “Zoom” function, see https://github.com/helgoboss/realearn/issues/204
-  - button 6 is for selecting "alternate layer" (for synths like Hive or J-8).
+  - button 7 is for selecting "alternate layer" (for synths like Hive or J-8).
 (This is duplicate to General / Button 3)
-  - Button 5 is reserved, for example for a “Zoom” function, see https://github.com/helgoboss/realearn/issues/204
+  - the last button is for selecting bank 9
 - Details: see tables below or in [Banks of 8 Layout](https://github.com/vonglan/realearn-sy-presets/tree/main/doc)

 ![image](https://user-images.githubusercontent.com/17814756/116811138-f8cacc80-ab47-11eb-91f8-7e857d70d49d.png)